miking-lang/miking/README.md

 interface can only be used in compiled code.

 ### Python
-Another optional feature is Python intrinsics, which allow calling Python code from MCore.
+Python intrinsics, which allow calling Python code from MCore, are offered as an optional feature for the `boot` bootstrap interpreter.
 To build the project with Python integration you need to have [Python 3](https://www.python.org) installed on your system.
 You will also need to install any Python libraries you want to use (for example using pip).

 In addition, you need the [pyml](https://github.com/thierry-martinez/pyml) OCaml Python bindings, available via `opam`: